craftcms/docs/docs/3.x/extend/plugin-store.md

 ## Registering your Plugin

 To register your plugin, first make sure it’s published to a public GitHub repository.
-Then create a Craft ID account at [id.craftcms.com](https://id.craftcms.com), and connect it to your GitHub account.
+Then create a Craft Console account at [console.craftcms.com](https://console.craftcms.com), and connect it to your GitHub account.

 ::: warning
 If your plugins are published to a GitHub organization account, make sure that the organization is checked when authenticating your GitHub account.
 :::

-From your Craft ID account, you’ll need to first go to “Account Settings”, make sure “Enable plugin developer features” is checked under your username, and choose “Save”.
+From your Craft Console account, you’ll need to first go to “Account Settings”, make sure “Enable plugin developer features” is checked under your username, and choose “Save”.

 Once plugin developer features are enabled, add your plugin by going to Plugins → “Add a plugin”, and choose the “Select” button next to your plugin’s repository.
 You will then be able to edit its description, screenshots, and other details.